projectara/nuttx/apps/examples/README.txt

   CONFIG_EXAMPLES_KEYPAD_DEVNAME - The name of the keypad device that will
     be opened in order to perform the keypad test.
 Default: "/dev/keypad"

-examples/lcdrw
-^^^^^^^^^^^^^^

-  This example may be used to verify if you can or cannot read data correctly from an LCD interface.
-At present, this supports only LCDs with RGB565 color format.

-  * CONFIG_EXAMPLES_LDCRW_DEVNO
-      LCD device number.
-Default: 0
-  * CONFIG_EXAMPLES_LDCRW_XRES
-      LCD X resolution.
-Default: 240
-  * CONFIG_EXAMPLES_LDCRW_YRES
-      LCD Y resolution.
-Default: 320

-  NOTE: This test exercises internal lcd driver interfaces.
-As such, it relies on internal OS interfaces that are not normally available to a user-space program.
-As a result, this example cannot be used if a NuttX is built as a protected, supervisor kernel (CONFIG_BUILD_PROTECTED or CONFIG_BUILD_KERNEL).

 examples/mm
 ^^^^^^^^^^^